-Introduction
+1 Introduction

 The research described in this paper was carried out among eleven-year-olds in a bilingual context.
-The learners were native Hungarian and Ukrainian children who studied English as a foreign language (EFL) in Berehovo, a small provincial town in the south-west of Ukraine.
+The learners were native Hungarian and Ukrainian children who studied English as a foreign language (EFL) in Beregszász, a small provincial town in Transcarpathia, Ukraine.
 The population of the town is multi-national and multi-lingual.
 The various languages of the nations living side by side have evident impact on each other (Bárány, 2005).
 The main aim of conducting the investigation was to obtain empirical evidence whether the two languages also influence the acquisition of a third one when learners learn a language as a foreign one.

-The hypothesis was that the mother tongues of the learners did have impacts on the process during which they acquired English language reading skills.
-Based on this hypothesis, the research questions were formulated:

-- What miscues do young Ukrainian and Hungarian learners make when reading aloud in English? - What might account for these miscues? - What are the differences between good and poor readers in terms of quantity and quality of miscues?
+The hypothesis was that the mother tongues of the learners did have impacts on the process of their acquiring English language reading skills.
+Based on this hypothesis, the research questions were formulated: What errors do young Ukrainian and Hungarian learners make when reading aloud in English?
+What might account for these errors?
+Are there differences between good and poor readers in terms of quantity and quality of miscues?